 Commentary: Japan questions working habits, in quest for economic growth

-Long hours, overworking and Japan's work culture are issues that the Japanese workforce and policymakers have to grapple with in Japan's quest for renewed economic growth, says The Financial Times’ Henny Sanders.
+Long hours, overworking and Japan's work culture are issues that the Japanese workforce and policymakers have to grapple with in Japan's quest for renewed economic growth, says The Financial Times’ Henny Sender.

 A particular object of scrutiny is the long hours workers put in at the office, never daring to be the first to leave, or to knock off before their immediate bosses.